joh120/hangman_game_py/README.md

 Inspiration

-The popular hangman game in which a one person put down a hint in terms if dashes to represent a word.
+The popular hangman game in which a one person put down a hint in terms of dashes to represent a word.
 Another person guesses letters of the word the person who knows the word with every wrong guess lead to draw another part of the hangman.
 The game ends either when the person guessing gets all the letters right or the hangman becomes complete

 Challenges we ran into

-The words being guessed if was a word sperated by a space was not properly allowing the user ever guess right even if all the characters they guessed were right.
-This challenge was easily solved and the game properly allow users to get win the game even all the characters there guessed is correct
+The words being guessed if was a word seperated by a space was not properly allowing the user to win even if all the characters they guessed were right.
+This challenge was easily solved and the game properly allow users to win the game if there guess all the characters correctly

 Hangman pseudo code